-Students who are interested in becoming certified in dental radiography will typically have to complete a certificate or associate's degree program in dental assisting.
-These programs are designed to teach aspiring dental assistants about dental anatomy, pathology and materials and will include coursework addressing dental x-rays.
+Certificate and associate's degree programs in dental assisting are designed to teach aspiring dental assistants about dental anatomy, pathology and materials and will include coursework addressing dental x-rays.
 Hands-on practice in the use of dental x-ray equipment is achieved through dental lab exercises.
-Associate degree programs may also include coursework in pediatric dentistry and general education.
+Associate's degree programs may also include coursework in pediatric dentistry and general education.
 Specific requirements for students seeking to enter a dental radiography program could include proof of vaccinations and CPR certification.
 Graduates of either program are eligible to sit for state and national dental board examinations that result in the Registered and Certified Dental Assistant credential.

 Certificate of Completion in Dental Assisting